knowmetools/km-api/docs/deployment.rst

 MAILCHIMP_LIST_ID (='')
   The ID of the MailChimp list to sync users to.
 Can be found under the list's "Settings" menu in "List name and campaign defaults".

+PASSWORD_RESET_LINK_TEMPLATE (=https://example.com/change-password/?key={key})
+  A template for the URL a user should visit to complete the password reset process.
+The value ``{key}`` in the template string will be replaced with the password reset key.

 SECRET_KEY
   The secret key to use.
 This should be a long random string.
 See the `documentation <secret-key-docs_>`_ for details.